A REST Profile for the Model Context Protocol — Draft Proposal

 - read

-5.2 User-Scoped Access
+6.2 User-Scoped Access

 All API calls made by an AI model on behalf of a user MUST use that user’s OAuth access token.
 The service MUST enforce its existing permission model against the authenticated user.
 An AI model MUST NOT have access to any data or actions beyond what the authenticated user is authorised to access.

-5.3 Token Handling
+6.3 Token Handling

 Authorization: Bearer {access_token}

-5.4 Client Registration
+6.4 Client Registration

 Traditional OAuth assumes a developer manually registers their application with a service and obtains a client_id in advance.
 AI clients connecting to arbitrary services cannot do this — they may encounter a service for the first time at runtime.
+MCP already addresses this challenge.

 A conformant service MUST support at least one of the following client registration mechanisms:

-6. HTTP Conventions
+7. HTTP Conventions

-6.1 Error Responses
+7.1 Error Responses

 Error responses MUST use appropriate HTTP status codes and SHOULD return a JSON body with a human-readable message field: